Washington Dulles International Airport

 - The nearly 19,000 on-site airport employees, including full- and part-time staff, are frequent shoppers at the Airport’s shops and restaurants.

-- Conveniently located in the most affluent area of the region
+- Conveniently located in Loudoun County, the most affluent county in the U.S.

 - 7 of the top 15 wealthiest counties in the U.S. surround Dulles